 For example if an individual is 125 pounds and 5 feet 4 inches, then the BMI = (125 / 64 x 64) x 703 = 21.4.
 This BMI puts the individual in the normal weight range.

-This measurement correlates moderately well with other measurements of body fat such as skin fold measurements and underwater weighing.
+This measurement correlates moderately well with other body fat measurements, such as skinfold measurements and underwater weighing.
 This is according to the Centers for Disease Control and Prevention.
-For Answers to any questions you may have please call Dr. Jimenez at 915-850-0900